-- Hair Straightening Brush: STRAIGHT UP is one of the best straighteners for thick, frizzy hair.
+- Hair Straightening Brush: STRAIGHT UP MAX is one of the best straighteners for thick, frizzy hair.
 This tool quickly straightens your hair while simultaneously removing tangles.
 This ceramic hair straightening brush that delivers instant, even temperature, giving you maximum straightening power minus the heat damage.

 If you are following all these tips, make sure you also use frizz-taming hair products beforehand.
 There are plenty of shampoos, conditioners, and hair masks that smooth down frizz and flyaways.

 Low-quality hair tools with inconsistent heat are the number one enemy of thick, frizzy hair.
 Be sure to invest in high-quality hair tools that allow you to get the style you want without damaging hair.